Natomas, Sacramento, California

 Natomas is a community in the northwestern section of the city of Sacramento, in the U.S. state of California.

 Natomas is generally divided into two areas by Interstate 80: North Natomas and South Natomas.
 North Natomas was historically an agricultural area on the floodplains of the Sacramento River, but grew quickly starting in the mid-1990s with extensive residential development, office park, and retail construction.
 South Natomas developed predominantly as residential subdivisions from the 1950s to the 1980s, but in 1982, amended its community plan to permit 2.4 million square feet of new office parks along Interstate 5.

 As a major center of employment, retail and entertainment facilities, Natomas is recognized as one of Greater Sacramento's most important edge cities (suburban economic centers) by Joel Garreau, who popularized the term.
 Natomas is generally defined as south of the Sacramento County line, north of the Garden Highway and the American River, west of the Steelhead Creek, and east of the Sacramento River.
 The neighborhood school district is Natomas Unified School District.

 Parks and recreation

+The playground of Airfield Park in Natomas Crossing.

 Natomas is also home to a variety of outdoor spaces, including bike trails and parks.
 One of the newest additions is North Natomas Regional Park.
 Although it is being completed in phases, it is home to a water spray area for kids, grassy fields, playgrounds, ball fields, picnic areas, two dog parks (one for little and another for big dogs), asphalt and concrete paths for walking and riding, and a permanent farmers' market structure.
 Jackrabbits, birds of prey, and other wildlife romp in the undeveloped fields adjacent to the developed portions.